 The Royal Pump Room is a Grade II* listed building next to the entrance to the Valley Gardens.
 Today it houses the town's museum which is operated by the Harrogate Borough Council.
 It was formerly a spa water pump house.

 From contemporary pieces at the Walker Galleries on Montpellier Parade, modern pieces at RedHouse Originals on Cheltenham Mount through to classic collections at the Mercer Art Gallery, you can lose hours enjoying paintings new and old.

 A trip to Harrogate wouldn’t be complete without a visit to the Harrogate Theatre or the Royal Hall.
 One of the best times of year to visit Harrogate Theatre is in the Winter to see the Pantomime!
 It is always a huge hit for families of all ages.

 Harrogate is part of what is known to the locals as the “Golden Triangle”.
 A term commonly used for the area of West and North Yorkshire lying between Harrogate, York, North Leeds and their surrounding towns like stunning Knaresborough.

 There are many wonderful attractions and locations within and around the town that attract people from across the region and one of the best ways to explore them is with a Tour from YorTours.

-To give you the real feel for the Harrogate Lifestyle, the pubs you need to visit are The Little Ale House (just around the corner from us), The Old Bell Tavern, The Blues Bar (a timeless classic), The Starling Independant Beer and Coffee House, The Fat Badger, The Harrogate Tap (next to the train station), The Coach and Horses (overlooking the Stray), Hales Bar (oldest gas lit pub in Harrogate), William and Victoria (also known for it's great food) and then there is the Brasserie (where you can enjoy some live jazz).
+To give you the real feel for the Harrogate Lifestyle, the pubs you need to visit are The Old Bell Tavern, The Fat Badger, The Harrogate Tap, The Coach and Horses and the Brasserie for a meal and some live jazz.